 From 2008 until July 2019 the Jericho Press was in Ely.
 The press operated in a renovated studio in the back garden at 21 Castelhythe.
 The house suited us as commuters to Cambridge, but Chip retired from teaching at Cambridge University in 2013, and his wife Sarah - who was the Norris-Hulse Professor of Divinity - followed in 2018.
 Plans were made to relocate to the United States where both the Coakley daughters live; and these plans have now been acted on.
-At the moment of writing this (June 2020), the printing press, equipment and type are safely in our new house in Alexandria, Virginia and printing has resumed in a small way even while some building work is going on.
+At the moment of writing this (September 2020), the printing press, equipment and type are safely in our new house in Alexandria, Virginia and printing has resumed in a small way.

 In its Ely days, our printing machinery consisted of a Vandercook model 4 proofing press and an Arab crown folio treadle platen.
-The Arab was regretfully sold before our move.
+The Vandercook is still with us in Alexandnria, but Arab was regretfully sold before our move.
 Besides the machinery, we have 100+ cases of type, accumulated over the years since the 1980s when commercial printers were getting out of letterpress, and when a large range of Monotype founts could be bought from trade typesetters.

 The special and prized asset of the Jericho Press is a collection of oriental and other exotic types, including some old founders' types from the Oxford and Cambridge University Presses.
 Some of the items listed below make use of these types, especially Syriac (the subject of an article in John Randle's annual Matrix, no.10 (1990), pp.181-91).
 See also The Hebrew types of the Jericho Press, 2010, and The Greek types of the Jericho Press, a companion volume, 2014 (both still in print).